anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 Give it a prefix of adfv2ws followed by any suffix for uniqueness

 ### 2.0.2.
 Create containers in your Azure blob storage account
-Create one container called raw, one called curated - with access level of private (no anonymous access)
+Create one container called (1) raw, one called (2) curated - with access level of private (no anonymous access)

 ### 2.0.3.
 Make a note of the storage account name and key
 Note this down - we will use this for mounting the storage account

 ### 2.0.4.
+Provision an Azure Data Factory v2
+- Create it in East US 2 in the same region, same resource group

+### 2.0.5.
 Provision an Azure Databricks workspace
+- Select "Standard" in the pricing tier
 - Give it a prefix of adfv2ws followed by any suffix for uniqueness<br>
-- Select "Standard" in the pricing tier
-Leave all other options as defaults
+- Ensure you pick the right resource group and region - East US 2 Leave all other options as defaults

-2.0.4.
-Provision an Azure Data Factory v2

-2.0.5.
+### 2.0.6.
+Provision a Databricks cluster in your workspace
+- Select

+### 2.0.7.
 Download the Databricks DBC
+The DBC is at -

-2.0.6.
-Import the DBC into your cluster
+### 2.0.8.
+Import the DBC into your Databricks workspace
+Follow the instructor and persist to you use home directory in the Databricks workspace

 # 3. Databricks notebooks - reports - review